 Unless you haven’t worked before you should always provide professional references – people you have worked for or with in a work environment.
 Whilst personal references can confirm who you are, they can’t comment on your skills and ability to do the job that you are applying for – which is the primary focus of a job reference.

 3. Providing colleagues rather than your manager as a referee

-Ideally your referees should be previous managers, people who you have directly reported to and can provide details about the work you did whilst working for them.
+Choosing the right referee is a critical aspect of scoring your new role.
+Ideally, your referees should be previous managers, people you have worked with in the last three years, directly reported to and can provide details about the work you did while working for them.

-Colleagues are rarely accepted as a referee as they are not able to provide the same level of insight and verification that a manger can.
+Colleagues are rarely accepted as a referee as they are not able to provide the same level of insight and verification that a manager can.
 Sometimes it can be tricky to provide a manager as a referee especially if you’re still working for them.
-If you have any concerns or are unable to provide a manager as a referee always discuss why with the person who’s asked for referees.
+If you have any concerns with providing a manager as a referee, we recommend discussing why with the person who has asked for the referee.

 4. Providing a referee without knowing what kind of reference they’ll give